A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 National Curriculum for England; ages 3-11; co-ed; day; independent; private non-profit; 650 pupils

 One of the oldest English speaking schools in Qatar, opened in 1971 and about to expand into year 7 in 2020.
 Vast majority of pupils British passport holders and this feels like a traditional British prep school.
 Sponsored by the British Embassy, and this is THE first choice for primary school among the British expats (and probably most European expats, as well).
-Inspected by Penta for the British Schools Overseas (BSO).
+Inspected by Penta for the British Schools Overseas (BSO) and accredited by the Council of British International Schools (COBIS)..
 Most DESS students matriculate to Doha College.

 Click here to read our full review of Doha English Speaking School